 Retrium uses dot voting to determine which topics and themes are most important to discuss during a retrospective.

-After the Think and Group phases, you'll move onto the Voting phase of the retrospective.
-During this phase, each person is able to privately vote on which topics they'd like to discuss.
-Retrium will then organize your topics for discussion automatically, based on which ones have the most votes.
+After the Group phase, you'll move to the Voting phase.
+Each person can privately vote on which topics they'd like to discuss during this phase.
+Retrium will then automatically organize your issues for discussion based on which ones have the most votes.
 You'll easily save the time it usually takes to manually calculate and organize this information.

 Calculating the Number of Votes

-The number of votes each participant receives for the retrospective is calculated by Retrium based on the best practices formula from Agile retrospective experts: The number of votes for each person is equal to the square root of the total number of groups and ideas in that particular retrospective (For example, the square root of 16 possible topics for discussion = 4 votes per person).
+The number of votes each participant receives for the retrospective is calculated by Retrium based on the best practices formula from Agile retrospective experts: The number of votes for each person is equal to the square root of the total number of groups and ideas in that particular retrospective (For example, the square root of 16 possible topics for discussion = four votes per person).

 This means that the number of votes will change from retrospective to retrospective, depending on the number of topics available to discuss.